tobiasemrich/SchafkopfRL/README.md

 <img src="documentation/network.jpg">

 ### Results
-Playing against other players with 20/50 tariffs:
+Playing against other players with 20/50 tariffs (+10 for each "Laufenden" when more than 3):
 - Random-Coward: Selects game randomly, but no solo game.
 Selects cards randomly.
 - Rule-Based: Selects solo if enough trumps, otherwise non-solo game at random.
 Selects cards according to some simple human-imitating heuristics (play trump if player, don't play trump if non-player, play ace of color if possible, ...)